 I have authored a number of publications, including research published by International Affairs, European Political Science, History of Political Thought, the Australian Journal of International Affairs, and The International Spectator.
 I have recently co-edited an edited book on "Awkward Powers", a novel concept in international relations.

 I have taught a number of courses, including World Politics and International Relations, International Security, Contemporary global issues, and Australian Foreign and Security Policy.

 I have an extensive experience with media and public relations.
 Prior to joining academia, I worked in television (EcoTv) and radio (SBS) broadcasting companies, as well as in political foundations (UniVerde), dealing with domestic and global political affairs.

 I am Vice President of the Dante Alighieri Society Sydney (a not-for-profit) since 2019, and I have been on the Society's board since 2017.
+I have been named one of Italy's "most brilliant researchers in Australia" in 2022.
 In 2021-2024 I am also Honorary Research Associate at ACIS, the Australasian Centre for Italian Studies.

 I read, cook, and write whenever I can, and when I don't I'm usually on a plane travelling somewhere new.
 Whether you'd like to do research together, or simply enquire about something, please feel free to contact me.

 Australian Foreign and Security Policy

 Italian Foreign and Security Policy